sonarahbar/xgboost-polars-classification/README.md

 This approach allowed us to distinguish between clients who are ready for **immediate outreach** and those who may be more responsive to **early planning or follow-up** in the coming weeks.

 While the model for immediate uptake delivered the strongest performance, models targeting further horizons also maintained solid predictive ability.
 This combination supports both reactive and proactive strategies—enabling staff to prioritise the right clients at the right time and maximise service engagement outcomes.

 ---
-Here's a refined version of **4.5 Calibration Output** and **4.6 Interpretability**, with improved clarity, flow, and professionalism—*and all numerical values removed as requested*:

----